EOS: Why do I get an error about keys not providing access?

 If key permissions for your EOS account in Exodus were changed, Exodus would show you the following error when sending or exchanging EOS:

 Your EOS keys no longer provide access to your EOS account.
-If this is intentional you can use the "Reset Account..." option in the advanced menu to unlink this account from your wallet.
+If this is intentional you can use the "Reset Account..." option in the asset menu to unlink this account from your wallet.

 If that's the case, you have two options: import one of your EOS private keys into Exodus or changing the key permissions in your other EOS wallet.